-Marine ecosystems and environment: Changes in hydrology and melt water fluxes influence the environment and infrastructure locally around the fjords of Greenland.
+Marine ecosystems and environment: Changes in hydrology and freshwater fluxes influence the environment and infrastructure locally around the fjords of Greenland.
 Changes in fresh water fluxes impact marine ecosystem and fishing opportunities, and the future potential of hydropower is essential for local planning.
+Increased surface melt and risk of outburst floods from englacial water reservoirs and supraglacial lakes must be considered in urban planning and infrastructure constructions.
 Access to long-term products is needed in order to adapt and mitigate to changing environmental conditions.